Workiva/over_react/doc/new_boilerplate_migration.md

     immediately as soon as they're consumed by wdesk, as opposed to having to regenerate code and release within every consumer library.

-3. Make source code statically analyzable without running codegen.
+3. Make source code statically analyzable without running a build.

     The build docs instruct not to use build_to: cache to generate public APIs, and command-line tools like `dartanalyzer` and `dartdoc` don't